Model Monitoring: A General Framework with an Application to Non-life Insurance Pricing: Model Monitoring Framework

 \subsection{Practical Considerations and Pitfalls}

 In this section, we discuss practical considerations for implementing the proposed framework and summarize common pitfalls.
-We first list actionable setup recommendations, then a short checklist of basic pitfalls, and finally detail advanced pitfalls and their mitigations. \\ \\
+We first list actionable setup recommendations, then a short checklist of basic pitfalls, and finally detail advanced pitfalls and their mitigations.

-\textbf{Practical considerations (setup and process):} \\ \\
+\textbf{Practical considerations (setup and process):}

-\underline{\textit{Significance level and monitoring frequency:}} Regarding the choice of significance level $\alpha$, we deliberately choose not to recommend adopting a fixed level such as the commonly used $\alpha=0.05$.
-The reason is that, in a model-monitoring context, the decision to replace a model typically involves a trade-off between performance considerations vs. stability and implementation costs, which is highly dependent on the specific business context.
-As mentioned above, the annual monitoring frequency is only an example; in reality, the monitoring cycle may vary depending on the model's purpose as well as the business, implementation, and regulatory contexts. \\ \\
+\underline{\textit{Significance level and monitoring frequency:}} Regarding the choice of the significance level $\alpha$, for the Gini ranking test (Algorithm~\ref{alg:gini_ranking_test}) as well as for the global ($\alpha_{global}$) and local ($\alpha_{local}$) level shift tests (Algorithm~\ref{alg:autocalibration_two_step}), we deliberately choose not to recommend adopting a fixed level such as the commonly used $\alpha=5\%$.
+The reason is that, in a \textit{model monitoring} context, the decision to replace a model typically involves a trade-off between performance considerations vs.~stability and implementation costs, which is highly dependent on the specific business context.
+As mentioned above, the annual monitoring frequency is only an example; in reality, the monitoring cycle may vary depending on the model's purpose as well as the business, implementation, and regulatory contexts.
+So the choice of the significance level $\alpha$ should reflect the Type I vs.~Type II error trade-offs that are specific to the given context. \\ \\

-\underline{\textit{Regarding the types of real concept drift:}} Depending on the detection of \textit{real concept drift type} (see Section \ref{sec:virtual_concept_drift}), one may use different holdout samples to estimate the mean and standard deviation of the Gini index based on the training period.
-For example, in the case of \textit{sudden drift}, one might use a holdout sample consisting only of the most recent training year to estimate the mean and standard deviation of the Gini index.
+\underline{\textit{Regarding the types of real concept drift:}} Depending on the detection of \textit{real concept drift type} (see Section \ref{sec:virtual_concept_drift}), one may use different holdout samples to estimate the mean and standard deviation of the Gini score based on the training period.
+For example, in the case of \textit{sudden drift}, one might use a holdout sample consisting only of the most recent training year to estimate the mean and standard deviation of the Gini score.
 In cases of \textit{gradual drift} or \textit{incremental drift}, one might compute separate mean and standard deviation estimates for each training year's holdout set, and conducting the hypothesis test separately for each year using its corresponding estimates.
-If \textit{recurrent drift} due to seasonality is already known (e.g., weather-related monthly patterns), one should apply the above approach to datasets restricted to the relevant seasonal periods. \\ \\
+If \textit{recurrent drift} due to seasonality is already known (e.g., weather-related monthly patterns), one should apply the above approach to datasets restricted to the relevant seasonal periods.